Google Kubernetes Engine (GKE) offers integrated support for two types of Cloud Load Balancing for a publicly accessible application:

 NAME HOSTS ADDRESS PORTS AGE basic-ingress * 203.0.113.12 80 2m

 Point your browser to the external IP address of your application and see a plain text HTTP response like the following:

 You can visit Load Balancing on Cloud Console and inspect the networking resources created by the Ingress controller.

-Step 5: (Optional) Configuring a static IP address
+Step 5: (Optional) Configure a static IP address

 When you expose a web server on a domain name, you need the external IP address of an application to be a static IP that does not change.

 By default, GKE allocates ephemeral external IP addresses for HTTP applications exposed through an Ingress.
 Ephemeral addresses are subject to change.
 For a web application you are planning for a long time, you need to use a static external IP address.